spacemeshos/app-spacemesh/README.md

 ## Overview

-This app adds support for the Spacemesh native token to Ledger Nano S hardware wallet.
+This app adds support for the Spacemesh native token to Ledger hardware wallets.

 Current Features:
 - Pubkey queries